Where Dragons Are Born

 I held him, and the truth slid into me like a blade: You’re mine to protect now.
 And I am all you have.

-Not the man pacing the hallway outside.
-Not the man who had bruised my body, terrorised my firstborn, hurt my baby in the womb.
+Not the man pacing the hallway outside, who had bruised my body, terrorised my firstborn, hurt my baby in the womb.

 The midwife said something gentle but I didn’t hear it.